Technical

 When to Be Concerned: Red Flag Codes

-If the following codes appear without a subsequent TC 846, your return may be delayed:
+If the following codes appear without a TC 846 afterward, your return might be delayed:

-• TC 570: Additional Account Action Pending (Generic hold).
+• TC 570: Additional Account Action Pending (a general hold).

 • TC 971: Notice Issued.
 Check your Online Account or mail for a CP05 or CP63 notice.